-Eating raw or lightly cooked cabbage three times a week can slash your breast cancer risk 72 percent, a Michigan State University study found. ”Cabbage contains glucosinolates, which break down in the body to detoxify some substances that cause cancer, block cell proliferation and program the death of damaged cells,” says study author Dorothy R. Pathak, Ph.D.
+Eating raw or lightly cooked cabbage three times a week can slash your breast cancer risk 72 percent, a Michigan State University study found. ”Cabbage contains glucosinolates, which break down in the body to detoxify some substances that cause cancer, block cell proliferation and program the death of damaged cells,” says study author Dorothy R. Pathak, PhD.
 Don’t like cabbage?
-Related cancer-fighting veggies include broccoli, Brussels sprouts and collard greens.
+Try similar cancer-fighting veggies including broccoli, Brussels sprouts, and collard greens.

-Exposure to any type of light while you sleep — whether it’s from indoor lamps, street lights or the glow of an electronic device — “disrupts your production of melatonin, an anti-inflammatory hormone that helps guard against breast cancer,” says University of Pittsburgh Cancer Institute oncologist Colin E. Champ, M.D.
-The quick and costhappy solution?
+Exposure to any type of light while you sleep — whether it’s from indoor lamps, street lights, or the glow of an electronic device — “disrupts your production of melatonin, an anti-inflammatory hormone that helps guard against breast cancer,” says University of Pittsburgh Cancer Institute oncologist Colin E. Champ, MD.
+The quick and cost-happy solution?
 A good sleep mask!
-Wearing one (such as the Jersey Slumber 100% Silk Sleep Mask, $8.95, Amazon.com) makes it easier to get plenty of the sound sleep needed to lower your breast cancer risk 31 percent.
+Wearing one such as the Jersey Slumber 100% Silk Sleep Mask ($9.89, Amazon) makes it easier to get plenty of the sound sleep needed to lower your breast cancer risk up to 31 percent.

 Women whose mammograms show they have dense breasts (there’s more tissue than fat in them) have a higher breast cancer risk, perhaps due to higher estrogen levels.
 (Dense breasts make mammograms harder to read as both dense tissue and cancers appear white on a mammogram.)
 The fix: Ask to also be screened with an MRI or ultrasound.